taijusanagi/nft-fungible-printer/README.md

-# interchain-abstract-wallet
+# Interchain Safe Portal

-This is Account Abstraction Wallet with interchain API
+This is a multichain Safe portal built with Hyperlane